helcomsecretariat/SOM/docs/guide/input-data.md

 Please note that most column names are case sensitive.

+NOTE!
+Certain characters are not allowed in the name columns of the ID sheets due to OS restrictions, and may lead to crashes or unexpected behavior.
+To avoid this, try to not use special characters or letters in the names.

 ## Probability Distributions

 When the input data contains probability distributions, they will follow this format: